 The Bahn vs Über

 I waited an hour for this person to show up at the airport when suddenly they stopped responding to messages on the board and on WhatsApp.
-That’s okay I thought, I came here by myself and should do things for myself.
-Besides, I wasn’t traveling on a shoestring and my resiliency would be put to the test.
-Completely unaware that most transit system do not run 24 hours a day, I walked towards the Bahn station.
+That's okay I thought, I came here by myself and should do things for myself.
+Besides, I wasn't traveling on a shoestring and my resiliency would be put to the test.
+Completely unaware that most transit systems do not run 24 hours a day, I walked towards the Bahn station.
 It seemed like an eternity.
 The station completely empty should have been an indication that the bahn was not operating; however, I needed to give it a shot.
-After navigating through their ticket machine menu, I ended up with a one-way ticket to city center through zones ABC.
+After navigating through their ticket machine menu, I ended up with a one-way ticket to the city center through zones ABC.
 Slowly making my way to the platform, I soon realize I may have just wasted €3,50 on a useless ticket.
 Choosing pragmatism to blind optimism, I turn to the next platform seeing what I assume is the last train.
 Give it up Liz, and go get yourself a fucking Über, I thought to myself.